 Transitioning from prison—or even the county jail—can be rough.
 Many former inmates have difficulty finding work and qualifying for apartments due to their criminal convictions.
 Unfortunately, a surprising number of people recently released from prison face an additional obstacle: identity theft that occurred while they were incarcerated.

-While prisoners are complicit in some of these attempts to collect unearned refunds, many result from identity theft.
+While prisoners are complicit in some of these attempts to collect unearned refunds, many are caused by identity theft while incarcerated.
 And, the crimes don’t end with tax fraud.
 In one 2018 criminal case, the court cited damage to the credit reports of 181 inmates who were serving long prison sentences and unable to easily monitor their credit reports.
 The identity thieves had used prisoners’ information to apply for $1.3 million in federal student loans.

 Prisoners, particularly those serving long sentences, are attractive targets for identity thieves.
 Some of the reasons prisoners are easy prey include: